 One of the following: i) STAT 201; ii) MATH 140 and STAT 101/161/AP Statistics 4/5; iii) Permission of instructor

-It is an advanced statistics class with prerequisites that are QFR courses
+It is an intermediate statistics class with prerequisites that are QFR courses